When Can You Start Working Out After Giving Birth?

 Sweat

-Every woman’s journey through trying to conceive, pregnancy and giving birth will be different!
-While regular exercise is an important part of being healthy, if you're a new mother, you may need to take into account the experience your body has been through during pregnancy and birth as you plan your return to exercise.
+Every journey through trying to conceive, pregnancy and giving birth will be different!
+Not only is every woman different, but no two pregnancies are the same.
+While regular exercise is an important part of leading a healthy lifestyle and there are several postpartum exercise programs available in the Sweat app, if you're a new mother, you may need to take into account the experience your body has been through during pregnancy and birth as you plan your return to exercise.

 New mothers can experience a number of challenges that may make it hard to begin exercising again.
 Whether you struggle to find time to exercise or you don’t know where to start, getting the right guidance and support can help you to rebuild your fitness with confidence.